 Local animal shelter struggling with over capacity

-BATON ROUGE- Compliance Alliance Animal Shelter is filling up quickly and they need your help to get their furry friends a home.
+BATON ROUGE- Companion Animal Allience Shelter is filling up quickly and they need your help to get their furry friends a home.

 “Currently we have 199 dogs and 99 cats it’s been a high influx of dogs and a lull in adoptions,” said Development Director Emily Jackson.